Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** PDCs, Missiles, Torpedoes, Rail Guns

 ###### Tradecraft
 Tradecraft represents a character's skill at breaking into placing, stealing things, and conducting espionage.
 It's used to pick locks, disable alarms, hide weapons, set traps, disarm traps, and carry out other clandestine activity.
 Conducting a heist or breaking into a records vault will usually require some level of Tradecraft.
-However, making useful sense of the information stolen will usually require some level of [Investigation skill](#investigation).
+However, making useful sense of the information stolen will usually require some level of [Investigation](#investigation).
 - **Common Attributes:** Wits, Precision
 - **Advanced Specialties:** Lockpick, Pickpocket, Alarms, Disarm Traps
 - **General Specialties:**  Weapon Concealment, Dead Drops, Set Traps, Surveillance